jetbase-hq/jetbase/docs/commands/rollback.md

 **Solutions:**

-1. Restore the missing file from version control
+1. Restore the missing migration file to its correct location.
-2. Run `jetbase fix` to clean up orphaned records
+2. Alternatively, run `jetbase fix` to synchronize the migrations table with the current set of files.
+   _Note: This will remove references to the missing migration from tracking.
+If you need to roll back past that point in the future, you'll need to write a new migration file to handle it safely._

 ### Order of Rollback